A.3 Administrative Organization

 Office of the Vice President for University Marketing and Communication

-Office of the Chief Government and Legal Affairs Officer
+Office of the Chief Government Affairs and General Counsel

-The Office of the Chief Government and Legal Affairs Officer represents the interests of the University to elected officials and the legislature at the local, state, and federal levels.
+The Office of the Chief Government Affairs and General Counsel represents the interests of the University to elected officials and the legislature at the local, state, and federal levels.
 The office is responsible for interacting with local, state, and federal agencies and offices concerning issues of importance to the University.
 This office also oversees the Indiana Access to Public Records Act, Title IX, and Affirmative Action.